Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Simulation-based Analysis and Practical Setting Demonstration

 \subsection{Simulation Results}

 To moderate multi-lane traffic, swerving behavior is required.
 Since such behavior has already been observed in the real world (Figure~\ref{fig:swerving}), it is unnecessary to simulate or verify its feasibility.
-Therefore, we focus on evaluating the stop-and-go mitigation effect of the JAD strategy rather than the specific swerving maneuvers of a JAD vehicle.
+Therefore, we focus on evaluating the stop-and-go wave mitigation performance of the JAD strategy rather than the specific swerving maneuvers of the JAD vehicle.

 Figure~\ref{fig:jad_trajectory} presents the simulation results.
 It illustrates the JAD plan (points $A$, $B$, $C$, $D$, $E$, and $F$) as well as the feasible region of point $A$.
-The results clearly show that the proposed JAD strategy successfully suppresses the propagation of the stop-and-go wave, particularly with no triggering of secondary waves.
+The results clearly show that the proposed JAD strategy successfully suppresses the propagation of the stop-and-go wave, with no secondary waves being triggered.

-Meanwhile, we observe that a gap appears after the JAD vehicle completes the implementation at point $C$.
+Meanwhile, we observe that a gap appears after the JAD vehicle completes its operation at point $C$.
 From the perspective of suppressing stop-and-go wave propagation, having point $C$ located slightly farther from point $D$ does not pose a significant issue.
-This is a positive indication, as a conservative (slightly overestimated) choice of point $C$ does not degrade performance, implying a good robustness of the JAD strategy.
+This is a positive indication, as a conservative (slightly overestimated) choice of point $C$ does not degrade performance, implying good robustness of the JAD strategy.

-The results could be further improved by fine-tuning the parameters.
+The results could be further improved through parameter fine-tuning.
 For example, a more accurate estimation of the wave width could enhance efficiency by enabling a better prediction of the ending point $C$ of the JAD strategy.
-However, this refinement may not be easy to implement, because, in practice, traffic conditions cannot be perfectly replicated, and obtaining an exact value is challenging.
+However, this refinement may not be easy to implement in practice, because traffic conditions cannot be perfectly replicated and obtaining exact values is challenging.

-Note that it is not necessary to compare travel time or emissions with the baseline in Figure~\ref{fig:base_trajectory}, since once the stop-and-go wave is suppressed, the following vehicles naturally experience shorter travel times and lower emissions when operating under smoother traffic conditions without falling into a stop-and-go process.
+Note that it is {\it not necessary} to compare travel time or emissions with the baseline in Figure~\ref{fig:base_trajectory}, since once the stop-and-go wave is suppressed, the following vehicles naturally experience shorter travel times and lower emissions under smoother traffic conditions.
+This effect becomes more pronounced when a large spatiotemporal scale is considered.
+Therefore, such comparisons are redundant, as improvements in travel efficiency and emissions are inherent outcomes of successful wave suppression rather than independent performance measures.